WP-API/wordpress-rest-api-oauth-1/README.md

 ```
 ### Using OAuth 1 Directly

-To communication and authenticate using OAuth 1 with your WordPress site directly:
+To communicate and authenticate using OAuth 1 with your WordPress site directly:

 ```JS
 import api from 'wordpress-rest-api-oauth-1'